nikolaiMurga/change_status_dialog/README.md

 It is a custom solution from commercial project.
 User should be able to change order status only for one step forward or backword, or change paid status, or both of changes.

+Also project demonstrate
+- organization of project structure,
+- code style, work with provider,
+- localization (app supports three languages: english, polish & ukrainian.
-Also project demonstrate the organization of project structure, code style, work with provider, using a minimum of third-party libraries.
+- using a minimum of third-party libraries.